• All Articles

 Conclusion

-This article aims to give you a better understanding of what header bidding and wrappers are, how to implement Prebid.js, and its limitations.
+This article aims to give you a better understanding of what Header Bidding and wrappers are, how to implement Prebid.js, and its limitations.
 Although there are other techniques that are popular, like Waterfall, header bidding is a great option for growing and diversifying your business.

 Prebid.js and Prebid Server give you flexibility depending on the amount of inventory you have and things you want to track or the way you want to optimize your traffic.
 Prebid.js gives you more transparency while Prebid Server enables you to store different kinds of logs that can help you optimize in the future.